Avantax Advisory Services Inc. Cuts Stock Holdings in Aflac Incorporated (NYSE:AFL)

 Avantax Advisory Services Inc. lessened its holdings in shares of Aflac Incorporated (NYSE:AFL – Free Report) by 0.6% in the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 104,390 shares of the financial services provider’s stock after selling 588 shares during the quarter.
 Avantax Advisory Services Inc.’s holdings in Aflac were worth $8,012,000 as of its most recent filing with the Securities & Exchange Commission.

-Other institutional investors also recently bought and sold shares of the company.
-CoreFirst Bank & Trust bought a new position in Aflac in the fourth quarter valued at about $25,000.
-Studio Investment Management LLC bought a new position in Aflac in the fourth quarter valued at about $27,000.
-Missouri Trust & Investment Co bought a new position in Aflac in the second quarter valued at about $28,000.
-Impact Partnership Wealth LLC raised its stake in shares of Aflac by 471.4% in the third quarter.
-Impact Partnership Wealth LLC now owns 400 shares of the financial services provider’s stock worth $31,000 after buying an additional 330 shares during the period.
+Other hedge funds and other institutional investors also recently added to or reduced their stakes in the company.
+CoreFirst Bank & Trust purchased a new stake in Aflac in the fourth quarter worth $25,000.
+Studio Investment Management LLC bought a new position in shares of Aflac during the fourth quarter valued at $27,000.
+Missouri Trust & Investment Co bought a new position in shares of Aflac during the second quarter valued at $28,000.
+Impact Partnership Wealth LLC lifted its holdings in shares of Aflac by 471.4% during the third quarter.
+Impact Partnership Wealth LLC now owns 400 shares of the financial services provider’s stock valued at $31,000 after purchasing an additional 330 shares in the last quarter.
 Finally, Harvest Fund Management Co.
-Ltd bought a new position in shares of Aflac in the third quarter worth about $33,000.
-Institutional investors own 66.75% of the company’s stock.
+Ltd bought a new position in shares of Aflac during the third quarter valued at $33,000.
+66.75% of the stock is owned by hedge funds and other institutional investors.

-In related news, VP June P. Howard sold 6,000 shares of the firm’s stock in a transaction that occurred on Tuesday, November 7th.
-The stock was sold at an average price of $81.01, for a total transaction of $486,060.00.
-Following the completion of the sale, the vice president now directly owns 123,026 shares of the company’s stock, valued at approximately $9,966,336.26.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
-In other Aflac news, CFO Steven Kent Beaver sold 3,114 shares of Aflac stock in a transaction on Friday, December 1st.
+In other news, CFO Steven Kent Beaver sold 3,114 shares of Aflac stock in a transaction that occurred on Friday, December 1st.
+The stock was sold at an average price of $82.71, for a total value of $257,558.94.
+Following the completion of the transaction, the chief financial officer now owns 20,914 shares in the company, valued at approximately $1,729,796.94.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+In related news, CFO Steven Kent Beaver sold 3,114 shares of the firm’s stock in a transaction that occurred on Friday, December 1st.
 The stock was sold at an average price of $82.71, for a total transaction of $257,558.94.
 Following the completion of the sale, the chief financial officer now directly owns 20,914 shares of the company’s stock, valued at approximately $1,729,796.94.
-The sale was disclosed in a filing with the SEC, which is available at the SEC website.
-Also, VP June P. Howard sold 6,000 shares of Aflac stock in a transaction on Tuesday, November 7th.
-The shares were sold at an average price of $81.01, for a total value of $486,060.00.
-Following the sale, the vice president now directly owns 123,026 shares of the company’s stock, valued at $9,966,336.26.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Director Masatoshi Koide sold 32,000 shares of the firm’s stock in a transaction that occurred on Thursday, November 9th.
+The stock was sold at an average price of $80.32, for a total value of $2,570,240.00.
+Following the sale, the director now directly owns 55,598 shares of the company’s stock, valued at $4,465,631.36.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 41,114 shares of company stock valued at $3,313,859.
-Insiders own 0.90% of the company’s stock.
+Insiders sold 41,114 shares of company stock worth $3,313,859 in the last quarter.
+0.90% of the stock is owned by corporate insiders.

 Aflac Incorporated, through its subsidiaries, provides supplemental health and life insurance products.
 It operates in two segments, Aflac Japan and Aflac U.S. The Aflac Japan segment offers cancer, medical, nursing care, work leave, GIFT, and whole and term life insurance products, as well as WAYS and child endowment plans under saving type insurance products in Japan.